- (530) 757-5686

 1717 5th St. Davis CA 95616

-The City of Davis is working to improve the quality and reliability of its public water supply.
-Working in conjunction with the Woodland-Davis Clean Water Agency, the Water Quality Improvement Program consists of the construction of a six-mile pipeline in Davis that connects with the WDCWA treatment plant’s distribution pipeline.
-The treatment plant, located just south of Woodland, will transport surface water from the Sacramento River.
-The Woodland treatment facility will treat this water for human consumption and it will then travel about six miles to the Davis distribution pipeline.
-The Davis Woodland Water Supply Project will provide 12 million gallons per day (MGD) of surface water from the Sacramento River to Davis water customers (with 1.8 MGD of that amount going to UC Davis) and 18 MGD to Woodland customers.
-The Water Quality Improvement Program will deliver all customers higher quality water from a more sustainable source.
+The City of Davis has worked to complete improvements to the quality and reliability of its public water supply.
+Working in conjunction with the Woodland-Davis Clean Water Agency, the Water Quality Improvement Program consists of the construction of a six-mile pipeline in Davis (completed in the fall of 2016) that connects with the WDCWA treatment plant’s distribution pipeline.
+The treatment plant, located just south of Woodland, is transporting surface water from the Sacramento River.
+The Woodland treatment facility is treating this water for human consumption and it then travels about six miles to the Davis distribution pipeline.
+The Davis Woodland Water Supply Project is providing 12 million gallons per day (MGD) of surface water from the Sacramento River to Davis water customers (with 1.8 MGD of that amount going to UC Davis) and 18 MGD to Woodland customers.
+The Water Quality Improvement Program is delivering all customers higher quality water from a more sustainable source.